 “Cruelty free” only indicates that a product and its ingredients were not tested on animals.
 Broadly, this usually includes not killing animals in the process of experimentation.
 For many of these ingredients, animals were unharmed in their retrieval.
 But because these are still animal byproducts, skin care with these ingredients can be considered cruelty free but not vegan.

 If all Korean products are cruelty free, why don’t these brands have Leaping Bunny certification?

 This one’s tough because it differs for every company.
-Some K-beauty brands do have Leaping Bunny certification, like RE:P. Leaping Bunny offers a standard for a product to be free of animal testing.
+Some K-beauty brands do have Leaping Bunny certification.
+Leaping Bunny offers a standard for a product to be free of animal testing.
 Many companies choose not to be on the list for a variety of reasons, including not believing that the standard is necessary to prove their commitment against experimentation on animals.

 Statements like “cruelty-free” and “not tested on animals” can mean a variety of things.
 It can mean that the product is not tested on animals, but individual ingredients are or that the ingredients are tested on animals by a third-party contractor.
 It can also mean that the product is completely cruelty free by Leaping Bunny standards, but the company has chosen not to get the certification or in fact, does not realize the necessity of such a certification.

 Buyers seeking cruelty free products should also be aware that most ingredients widely used in skin care have been tested on animals for years prior to any existence of the Leaping Bunny standard, which means that for a lot of skin care it is impossible to be entirely cruelty free because some ingredient was at some point tested on animals.
 Leaping Bunny exists simply to prevent future animal testing